Niflheim Getting Started

 Usage of GPU compute nodes

 Please do not use the GPU partitions unless your group has been authorized to use GPUs.
-The appropriate login_nodes (RockyLinux / AlmaLinux 8) for GPU partitions are:
+The appropriate login_nodes (RockyLinux 8) for GPU partitions are:

 The appropriate login_nodes must be used to build software for GPUs, since they have the same CPU architecture as the GPU-nodes.
 GPU-specific software modules will only be provided on GPU-compatible nodes.